kottz/OpenJonsson/README.md

 ### Asset Extraction (using Docker)
 OpenJönsson uses original game assets.
 You need to provide your own legitimate copy of *Jönssonligan: Jakten på Mjölner* to proceed.

-We will extract and process the assets using [cgex](https://github.com/kottz/cgex).
+Extract and process the assets using [cgex](https://github.com/kottz/cgex).
 The easiest way to do this is by using the provided docker container.
-To begin first:
+After all of the image and audio assets have been extracted, the images are upscaled from the original 480x360 resolution to 1920x1440.

 1. Create a `disc_contents` directory and a `resources` directory for the output.
 2. Insert game CD or mount your .iso and copy everything on the CD into the `disc_contents` folder.